World Finals FAQ

 A: For teams staying in the dorms: attach a small tag or label to each team members' dorm key with the coach name and cell phone so that lost keys can find their way back (caution: no student or room number on it).
 You can get such key tags at dollar stores.
 Lost room keys will incur a $75 fine to the person assigned the key.

 A: For younger team members, consider down time each day.
 Whether it is a dip in the pool (pack swimsuits), a walk around town, of just games in a dorm room.
 A regular bed time is important, even if 10 pm is later than usual.
 Use your parental best judgment.
 Think about an amusement park: you do not need to participate in every single event.

 A: Ask your dining hall on the first day whether they can provide packed lunches.
 They may require advance notice but it may save you some time to avoid trekking back to the dining hall.

 A: Have parents and guests meet you on campus.
 Do not waste time looking for parents or family.
 The teams come first.
 It is their experience.

-A: Your housing package (or registration fee) allow you to use some of the hosting school's facilities (pool, .
+A: Your housing package (or registration fee) allow you to use some of the hosting school's facilities (pool, etc.)